hafixo/gradient-installer/README.md

 ## Installing Gradient on VM / baremetal
 Requirements
 - Ubuntu 18.04
-- Ensure your SSH public key is installed on each hosts
+- Ensure your SSH public key is installed on each host
 - Ensure sudo is enabled for the account you're logging into

 ### Create a main.tf file in the gradient-cluster folder